SAP-samples/teched2022-DT262/exercises/ex1/README.md

   <br>![](/exercises/ex1/images/ex12_48.png)

-  49.When complete,nthe Process should be looking similar to the snapshot with no errors.
+  49.When complete, the Process should be looking similar to the snapshot with no errors.
 Click on <b>Save</b>.

  <br>![](/exercises/ex1/images/ex12_49.png)

 ## Summary

-You have now acquired the SAP S/4HANA Cloud Pre-built content from the SAP Bot Store and extended the Pre-built Bot uisng SAP Build Process Automation to include workflow feature.
+You have now acquired the SAP S/4HANA Cloud Pre-built content from the SAP Bot Store and extended the Pre-built Bot using SAP Build Process Automation to include SAP Workflow feature.

 Continue to - [Exercise 2 - Exercise 2 Description](../ex2/README.md)